Diagnosis, Treatment, and Prevention Practices for Lyme Disease by Clinicians

 amyarchambaultstudio

-Amy Archambault brings over 10 years of experience creating and influencing in Fine Arts and Design industries.
-She holds a Masters of Fine Arts and has since established her career as a dynamic leader who is well-versed in the areas of advising, project management, brand organization, and the development of professional design and display materials.
+Amy Archambault brings 15 years of experience creating and influencing in Fine Arts and Design industries— working closely with award-winning businesses on diverse applications.
+She holds a Master of Fine Arts and has established her career as a dynamic leader and specialist in the areas of brand development and graphic design, interior design and architectural practices, project management, and the creation of professional design and display materials.
 Her work demonstrates a commitment to detail, process, collaboration, and authenticity.

 https://www.amyarchambaultstudio.com/